fbpx

 law document icon

 Electricity generated by small modular nuclear reactors is highly regulated, carbon-free and a reliable source of baseload power.
-We are exploring the feasibility of building and operating our own small modular nuclear power plant at a site still to be determined.
-We’re in the early stages of this investigation and will have more details to share in coming months.
+We are exploring the feasibility of building and operating our own X-energy small modular nuclear power plant at a site still to be determined sometime in the 2030s.

 Frequently Asked Questions